23 Best Road Trips From Atlanta

 This granite structure outside Eberton is 19 feet tall and is covered by 10 key principles of preserving humanity and the planet for the future written in 8 modern and 4 ancient languages including Egyptian Hieroglyphics on different parts of the monument.

-Known as America's Stonehenge, it has attracted a lot of controversy since it was constructed in 1980.
+Known as America's Stonehenge, it has attracted a lot of controversies since it was constructed in 1980.
 The authors and sponsors have remained anonymous and the principles advocate things like keeping the global population under 500 million and developing a new global language.

 7. Providence Canyon State Park, Georgia